HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/CustomizeErrorBehavior.md

      </html>
      ```

-17. Rename the copy of the wcm.ear file in the `/tmp` directory that was previously exported to wcm.bak.
+13. Rename the copy of the `wcm.ear` file in the `/tmp` directory that was previously exported to `wcm.bak`.

-18. Use the EARExpander.(bat|sh) utility to collapse the changes made back into a new wcm.ear file:
+14. Use the `EARExpander.(bat|sh)` utility to collapse the changes made back into a new `wcm.ear` file:

      ```shell
      ./EARExpander.sh -ear /tmp/wcm.ear -operationDir /tmp/wcm_expanded/ -operation collapse
      ```

-19. Use wsadmin to update the wcm.ear:
+15. Use the following `wsadmin` command to update the `wcm.ear` file:

      ```shell
      ./wsadmin.sh -user <admin_user_id> -password <admin_password> -c '$AdminApp update wcm app {-operation update -contents /tmp/wcm.ear}'
      ```

-20. If HCL DX is running on a cluster, open the IBM Integrated Solutions Console (WAS admin console) in a web-browser and do a full resynchronization with all nodes.
+16. If HCL DX runs on a cluster, open the IBM Integrated Solutions Console (WAS admin console) and perform a full resynchronization with all nodes.